Darsh-A/Onlyfans18-/Chemistry/README.md.md

 ## Authentication

-You need the `token`, `username` and `repository name` of the owner of the repository. without these two the plugin cant work.
+You need the `token`, `username` of the owner of the repository and `repository name`, without these the plugin cant work.